whiteplamp/social_media_app_backend/README.md

-# Webtronics test task solution
+# Social media app backend

 ## How to deploy
 ### Linux